caribou/caribou/templates.md

 To declare a block, use the `{{%...}}` syntax, as in the following example.

-Suppose you have a file "layout" which looks something like this:
+Suppose you have a file "layout.html" which looks something like this:

     HEADER
       MONOLITHIC BODY